energysistem/manuals/42922-Headphones 3 Bluetooth/en/06-main_functions.md

 **Important considerations:**

-- We recommend turning off the device when charging.
+- We recommend turning off the device while charging it.
 - Do not store or leave your device unused for a long period of time with an empty battery.